 - Cross Training

-One way to avoid dance related injuries is by exercising in a variety of ways that differ from your dance actives.
+One way to avoid dance related injuries and maintain dance health is by exercising in a variety of ways that differ from your dance actives.
 This will allow you to strengthen different areas of your body, improve your overall endurance and avoid fatiguing one particular muscle group.

 For example, you may not typically do cardio during your dance training.
 If this is the case, setting a goal to do 30-40 minutes of cardio exercises several times a week will make a big difference in how your body performs during your dance routines and will also help increase your stamina.
 “As always, do this in moderation and in short intervals to avoid stressing your joints” (Hopkins Medicine, 2018).